Asian stocks tumble after new Trump tariff threat

 TRADE TENSIONS: Trump directed the U.S. Trade Representative to prepare new tariffs on $200 billion in Chinese imports, stepping up a dispute companies and investors worry could drag down global trade and economic growth.
 Trump accused Beijing of being unwilling to resolve the dispute over complaints it steals or pressures foreign companies to hand over technology.
 China's Commerce Ministry criticized the White House action as blackmail and said Beijing was ready to retaliate.

 ANALYST'S TAKE: "President Donald Trump's unwillingness to back down became apparent this morning, once again sinking markets into a risk-off atmosphere," said Jingyi Pan of IG in a report.
-"Attention now turns to China for the country's response towards the latest accusations from the White House, but mostly signs of further retaliation."
+Pan said market attention turned to China for "signs of further retaliation."

 CURRENCY: The dollar declined to 109.98 yen from Monday's 110.54 yen.
 The euro edged up to $1.1633 from $1.1623.